TouK/nussknacker/docs/installation_configuration_guide/Configuration.md

 * [defaultUiConfig.conf](https://github.com/TouK/nussknacker/blob/staging/ui/server/src/main/resources/defaultUiConfig.conf) contains defaults for Nussknacker Designer
 * `config.override_with_env_vars` is set to true, so it’s possible to override settings with env variables

-It’s important to remember that Model configuration is prepared a bit differently.
-Please read [Model configuration](ModelConfiguration.md) for the details.
+It’s important to remember that model configuration is prepared a bit differently.
+Please read [model configuration](ModelConfiguration.md) for the details.